Art BFA Degree

 For more information, check out the UT Tyler Department of Art and Art History.

-Complete The University of Texas at Tyler’s bachelor of fine arts degree in art, with an option to earn K-12 teacher certification in art, and you’ll be ready to conduct art classes in a public or private school.
+Complete The University of Texas at Tyler’s bachelor of fine arts degree in art and you'll be well prepared for a career as a professional artist.
+You'll also have the option to earn K-12 teacher certification in art to teach in a public or private school.

 - Take a concentrated curriculum focused on your interests in studio art or art history.